Ecosystems: Increasing Resilience

 How?
 By creating economic demand for farming, ranching, and water use programs that increase the resilience of the natural systems that sustain us.

 Our ecosystems initiatives

 Why: Prevailing farming strategies are not efficient or adaptable enough to keep up with demand, especially with climate change underway.

 How: We’re launching solutions that help retailers and food companies avoid the business risks of unsustainable farming practices.

-Why: Louisiana needs large-scale restoration of the fast-eroding Mississippi River Delta, but BP must pay up for that to happen.
+Why: Louisiana needs large-scale restoration of the fast-eroding Mississippi River Delta, which is losing a football field of land every hour.